Blanket Creek Provincial Park near Revelstoke, BC (Park Guide)

 Blanket Creek is exclusively front-country camping, yet it still feels like you’re out in nature.
 Sites are surrounded by white pine, cedar, and hemlock, as well as thick underbrush.
 The campsites are well spaced, large, and offer plenty of privacy.

 Everyone from tents to RVs are welcome.
 However, there are no pull-through sites, hookups, or tent pads.
 Many of the sites are quite large and can accommodate extra vehicles or large RVs/trailers, but please double-check the site size before reserving.
 Site-specific information is available on Discover Camping.

 PS: Sites 63, 64, 66, 68, 71, 72, 73, 75, 77, 79, 81, and 82 have wonderful views of the lake, but a walking/biking path cuts through the very end of the sites.

-Tip: Do you need an RV rental in Revelstoke?
+Do you need an RV rental in Revelstoke?
 Try Outdoorsy — it’s sorta like Airbnb for RVs and trailers.
-Save $50 by using this link!
+AND you can save $50 by using this link!

 Blanket Creek accepts cash or credit only.